apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fernando Villavicencio assassination: suspects are Colombian, police say**
+**Long-term use of certain reflux medications is associated with a higher risk of dementia, study suggests**

-You can read more about it [here](https://www.reuters.com/world/americas/assassination-presidential-candidate-shocks-ecuador-election-2023-08-10/).
+You can read more about it [here](https://www.cnn.com/2023/08/09/health/acid-reflux-medication-dementia/index.html).

 ## Requirements
 - Python 3.8